 The Lockyer Valley is a unique and attractive region and one that appeals to so many, for many reasons.
-The Lockyer Valley balances the opportunities that arise from our fertile and productive land with the affordable lifestyle that stems from our ideal location between several major urban centres.
+The Lockyer Valley balances the opportunities that arise from our fertile and opportunities that arise from our fertile and productive land with the affordable lifestyle that stems from our ideal location between several major urban centres.
 The Lockyer Valley is a great place to live, work and raise a family.